Abhimanyu14/cat-fact/README.md

 # Cat Fact

-An android app which fetches cat facts from internet.
+An android app that fetches cat facts from the internet using [this](https://catfact.ninja/fact) API.

 A simple Android app developed to demonstrate the following concepts.